thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 The kit uses [express-oas-generator](https://www.npmjs.com/package/express-oas-generator) middlewares that generates the OpenAPI documentation into the `swagger.json` and `swagger_v3.json` files.
 When you are building new API endpoints, the API documentation for those endpoints will be generated.

 In order to for this middleware to be able to generate all the data, make sure you hit your freshly created endpoints by using Postman or other similar tools.
 This is how you can keep the documentation up-to-date.
-If you'd like to generate an entirely new
+If you'd like to generate an entirely new API documentation, feel free to delete the swagger related json files and restart your dev-server to start from scratch.

 When you run the development server, you can find the generated Swagger API documentation page under `localhost:3333/docs`.
 Please note, that if you don't want to expose this documentation in production, make sure you set the `NODE_ENV` environment variable to `production`.